The best cologne with pheromones usually smells the least impressive

 - Pherazone.
 One of the most heavily advertised pheromone colognes online, which is most of what you are paying for.
 Big “maximum strength” claims, thin disclosure, and a price held up by marketing rather than formulation.

 Reapply rarely.
-Alcohol-based formulas fade in a few hours, but stacking spray on spray through the night is how a good dose turns into a headache for everyone in range.
+Alcohol-based colognes fade in a few hours, but stacking spray on spray through the night is how a good dose turns into a headache for everyone in range.
 One in the evening is usually plenty.

 Do colognes with pheromones actually work?
 The good ones do, with two caveats: the effect is subtle and probabilistic, not a love potion, and it only shows up if the bottle carries a real dose.
 Most of the disappointment in this category comes from thin products, not from the concept.